-When you are looking at a tent for a thru-hike you need to have some additional criteria you may typically not put much weight in; one of these is that the tent has a vestibule.
+When you are looking at a tent for a thru-hike, you need to have some additional criteria you may typically not put much weight on; one of these is that the tent has a vestibule.

-What makes the extra storage space valuable to a thru-hiker you may wonder.
-Let’s dig in and take a look deeper and explain this gear in more detail.
+What makes the extra storage space valuable to a thru-hiker, you may wonder.
+Let’s dig in, look deeper, and explain this gear in more detail.

-Think about a vestibule as a sort of mudroom or waterproof covering and a way to get changed out of the muddy and wet gear before entering your clean and dry tent and sleep system.
-They additionally give you added space to store gear away from the inside of a cramped tent.
+Think about a vestibule as a sort of mudroom or waterproof covering and a way to get changed from the muddy and wet gear before entering your clean and dry tent and sleep system.
+They also give you space to store gear away from the inside of a cramped tent.

-Now that we have answered that question let’s move on and talk about your backpacking tent and the purpose of its vestibule along with exploring more on why they are good for thru-hikers in general.
+Now that we have answered that question let’s move on and talk about your backpacking tent and the purpose of its vestibule, along with exploring why they are good for thru-hikers in general.

-Since we now understand that the vestibule can help give you a place to get out of the dirty and grimy, and honestly quite stinky clothing and gear what are vestibules useful for or provide?
+Since we now understand that the vestibule can help give you a place to get out of the dirty, grimy, and honestly quite stinky clothing and gear, what are vestibules functional for or provide?

-When you are out on the trail having spaces that can keep gear dry and protected is at a premium.
-A vestibule or two provides you with much more space to spread out and cook, clean, and relax which are all necessities on a long trail.
+When you are out on the trail, having spaces that can keep gear dry and protected is at a premium.
+A vestibule or two provides much more space to spread out and cook, clean, and relax, which are all necessities on a long trail.

-This may heavily depend on the thru-hiker, if you are going to avoid shelters in most cases and really live in your tent for nearly 6 months you will want every ounce of space for your home on the trail.
+This may heavily depend on the thru-hiker.
+If you are going to avoid shelters in most cases and live in your tent for nearly 6 months, you will want every ounce of space for your home on the trail.

 In many cases, a vestibule helps you to store gear outside and away from the internal tent body space giving you more space to stretch out and to go through post-hiking processes like rolling out muscles with a cork ball.

-I use an X-Mid 1P and the space inside the mesh is truly limited but the vestibule space is just amazingly large, I can easily fit all my gear inside with a load of space remaining to let me maximize the space and also not feel claustrophobic!
+I use an X-Mid 1P and the space inside the mesh is truly limited, but the vestibule space is just amazingly large.
+I can easily fit all my gear inside with a load of space remaining to maximize the space and not feel claustrophobic!

-On the other hand, if you hike into hiker midnight territory, or late, on most nights and are really minimal to sleeping once the tent is up then cutting weight and minimizing vestibule space could help you get further faster.
+On the other hand, if you hike into hiker midnight territory, or late, on most nights and are minimal to sleeping once the tent is up, then cutting weight and minimizing vestibule space could help you get further faster.

 The most common tent vestibule types are categorized into front and side.
-The majority of vestibules are floorless and rely on the strength of your tent to keep them in place.
+Most vestibules are floorless and rely on the strength of your tent to keep them in place.

-There are also little-known add-on options but these are frequently used in car camping as they tend to be heavier, but you may still see people building makeshift versions due to the benefits of tent vestibules so let’s discuss the types of tent vestibules below.
+There are also little-known add-on options, frequently used in car camping as they tend to be heavier.
+You may still see people building makeshift versions due to the benefits of tent vestibules, so let’s discuss the types of tent vestibules below.

-The front vestibules cover the tent’s entrance while proving space for gear.
+The front vestibules cover the tent’s entrance while providing space for gear.
 Vestibules are typically built into the tent body and are useful when bad weather is expected, such as during winter.

-Vestibules on the outside of a shelter can be huge, allowing you to store a lot of gear out of the elements.
+Vestibules outside a shelter can be huge, allowing you to store many gear out of the elements.

-This is wonderful if your shelter’s inside is cramped or if you have hefty equipment that needs more rain protection.
+This is wonderful if your shelter’s inside is cramped or has hefty equipment that needs more rain protection.

 They also function as an enclosed porch when it rains, so you may carefully prepare meals beneath them without getting wet.